styfeng/TinyDialogues/README.md

 bash scripts/evaluation/word-relatedness_eval_script.sh
 ```

-Modify the script to include lists of models to iterate over.
+Modify this script to iterate over lists of models and run evaluation automatically.

-> NOTE: To re-run evaluation on the same model, delete the corresponding `.pkl` files in
+> Note: To re-run evaluation on the same model, delete the corresponding `.pkl` files in `LexiContrastiveGrd/src/llm_devo/word_sim/llm_devo_word_sim_results/human_sim/miniBERTa` or rename the folder to avoid `RuntimeWarning: Mean of empty slice.` errors.
-`LexiContrastiveGrd/src/llm_devo/word_sim/llm_devo_word_sim_results/human_sim/miniBERTa`
-or rename the folder to avoid `RuntimeWarning: Mean of empty slice.` errors.

 ---